linr211/getting-started/docs/tutorial/README.md

 # ENI Backend Localization

 The backend Localization includes RB(ERB) files and JSON files localization.
+The RB(ERB) files leverage Singleton ruby client's API to implement localization; the JSON files's UI contents are not localized on backend directly on run-time, instead, localized on front-end.

 ## Localization for RB and ERB Files